-Minstrel: confident return to competition with gait monitoring
+Confident return to competition after an accident with gait monitoring

 The incident